 - NS5B polymerase inhibitors, which target an enzyme

-We’ll look at each of these medication types in more detail below.
+We’ll look at each medication type in more detail below.

-This means they’re more targeted than older treatments such as interferons (see below).
+This means they’re more targeted than older treatments such as interferons, which are covered below.

-Also, they do not affect as many systems in your body as interferons, so they may not cause as many side effects.
-Usually, the side effects of DAAs are only mild to moderate in severity.
+Also, DAAs do not affect as many systems in your body as interferons do, so they may not cause as many side effects.
+Usually, the side effects of DAAs are mild to moderate in severity.

 Less common side effects include: